Why Earth’s History Appears So Miraculous

-It was hard times for the bomber pilots that floated over Europe, their planes incinerating cities below, like birds of prey.
+It was hard times for the bomber pilots who floated over Europe, their planes incinerating cities below, like birds of prey.
 Even as they turned the once-bustling streets beneath to howling firestorms, death had become a close companion to the crews of the Allied bombers as well.
 In fact, surviving a tour with the Bomber Command had become a virtual coin flip.
 While their munitions fell mutely from bomb bays, an upward sleet of fire from smoldering city grids and darkened farmland shot the planes out of the sky like clay pigeons.
 For recruits encountering the freshly empty bunk beds of dead airmen, morale was sapped before they could even get in the cockpit.
 Hoping to slow this attrition, Allied officers studied the pattern of bullet holes in returning aircraft for vulnerable parts to reinforce with armor.

 It was natural to think that the bombers needed more armor where (it appeared) they were taking the most bullets.
 But the Hungarian-born mathematician Abraham Wald, and his colleagues at the Statistical Research Group at Columbia University, had a novel, if counterintuitive, prescription.
 Don’t protect the planes where they were taking the most damage, Wald said.
 Armor the planes where there were no bullet holes at all.